dividedbyzeroco/warp-server/readme.md

 By decorating the `key` with `@hasMany`, it automatically returns a `Query` of the child `Class` that already has a constraint relating to the parent `Class`.

-> NOTE: The `key` decorated with `@hasMany` cannot be set as it is a readonly key.
+> NOTE: The `key` decorated with `@hasMany` cannot be set as it is readonly.
 For the `restful` API, this key will also not be returned.

 ```javascript
 import { Class, define, key, hasMany } from 'warp-server';